 See Credit Details Below

-• Basic framework relating to exempt offerings, including Section 4(a)(2) and Regulation D
+• Describe the basic framework relating to exempt offerings, including Section 4(a)(2) and Regulation D

-• Pre-IPO private placements and late-stage or “cross-over” private placements
+• Complete pre-IPO private placements, including late-stage or “cross-over” private placements

-• Amendments to Rule 701, enforcement matters, and other updates affecting Rule 701
+• Interpret the amendments to Rule 701, enforcement matters, and other updates affecting Rule 701

-• How to structure, document, and execute a: private placement to institutional investors, a PIPE transaction, a Rule 144A offering, a 4(a)(2) debt private placement, an at-the-market offering, and a confidentially marketed public offering (“CMPO”)
+• Recognize how to structure, document, and execute a: private placement to institutional investors, a PIPE transaction, an equity line of credit, a Rule 144A offering, a 4(a)(2) debt private placement, an at-the-market offering, and a confidentially marketed public offering (“CMPO”)